privacygmail cleanupemail security

 Protection strategies:

-• Avoid "free" tools with unclear business models
+• Avoid "free" tools with murky business models

 • Use tools with transparent subscription pricing

-• Choose tools that explicitly prohibit data selling
+• Pick tools that explicitly ban data selling

-• Verify no AI training clauses in terms
+• Confirm there are no AI training clauses in the terms

 MailMop's protection: